-Name Age Principal Occupation or Employment Since Expires Nick A. Caporella 79 Chairman of the Board and Chief Executive Officer 1985 2017 of National Reverage Corn
+Name Age Principal Occupation or Employment Director Since Term Expires Nick A. Caporella 79 Chairman of the Board and Chief Executive Officer of National Beverage Corp.
+1985 2017

 Additional information regarding the nominees for election as directors and the continuing directors of the Company, including a description of the specific experience, qualifications, attributes and skills that led the Board of Directors to conclude that each individual should serve as a director, is set forth below.